 Why Are KPIs in Affiliate Marketing Important?

-Know you know what KPIs are; you also need to know why KPIs are important.
+Know what KPIs are; you also need to know why KPIs are important.

 KPIs in marketing are important because they help you define: